Skoparov/pack_alg/README.md

 	using fits_none = not_<fits_any<type>>;
 };
 ```
-A predicate 'factory' that holds the types of two convenience predicate templates.
+A predicate 'factory' that contains two convenience predicate.

 ```of<types...>::fits_any<type>``` holds true if ```type``` is found amoung the ```types```